 What is Lemon Verbena?

 Lemon verbena is a popular spice for European teas, fruit drinks, and desserts.
-It is indigenous to South America and was brought to Europe by the Spaniards.
 Verbena, a Latin word meaning leafy branch, was originally used as a perfume.
 Though not widely used in culinary applications, it adds a refreshing taste to many cold dishes.

 Origin and Varieties

 It is indigenous to Central and South America and is cultivated in Latin America, France, China, and Algeria.
+It was was brought to Europe by the Spaniards.
 There are many species of Lippia in Latin America and Africa such as Mexican oregano and Ethiopian koseret.

 Lemon verbena is a long, pointed, green leaf available fresh or dried.
 It is used whole or chopped.
 The dried form retains its flavor well.
 Fresh lemon verbena has a strong, lemon-lime-like flavor, with a fruity and penetrating aroma.